ActiveThis profile is actively maintained

 The plant will contribute to already existing air pollution both during construction and operation phases.
 The plant will emit fine dust, CO2, SO2 and NOx.
 Material transport will add to this pollution.

 The plant will likely also cause water problems as it takes an incredible amount of water to construct and operate the plant.
-The water will be used for cooling and the heated water will likely be released into the Ninh Co river, where the plant is located 7km upstream from, where the temperature difference will be highly detrimental for aquatic life.
+The water will be used for cooling and the heated water will likely be released into the Ninh Co river, which the plant is located on (7km upstream from the coast), where the temperature difference will be highly detrimental for aquatic life.

 The project's Environmental Impact Assessment (EIA) was passed in 2012 and is potentially out of date.
 Even a more recent EIA could be unreliable as the methodology for drafting EIAs in Vietnam is flawed and the Vietnamese minister for Resources and Environment, Hong Ha, has called the current regulation unfeasible.